 There’s also an option to move the sidebar to either the left or right of the screen, which is a unique feature and makes the workflow smoother.

-Previously, the in-line editing was only supported by Divi, but now Beaver Builder also supports this so you can easily edit the text (just like you do in a Word document) in any module.
+Previously, the in-line editing was only supported by Divi, but now Beaver Builder also supports this so you can easily edit the text (just like you do in a MS Word or Google document) in any module.

 Overall, the Beaver Builder editor is fast, and you can style all the aspects of the layout in the editor.
 It will take time to familiarize yourself with Beaver Builder, but once you pass the learning curve, things will become a lot easier.

-Divi Builder Interface
+Divi Builder Frontend Interface

 As for the Divi frontend interface, there is no sidebar, and all the content and settings options are shown in a popup on overlay on the site preview.

 And because of this, many developers now also prefer page builders as these tools make the website building process a lot faster compared to traditional HTML/CSS coding.

 Beaver Builder Ease of Use